CozyInsomniac/the-role/content/The Role/Characters/SB Characters/Solarflare Spearwind.md

 Solarflare Spearwind *\[sō-lər-fler spēr-wind\]* is a female skywing-sandwing hybrid.
 She is:
-- Sunflight's half sister
+- The half sister of [[Sunflight Spearwind]]
-- The daughter of Ember and an unnamed dragon
+- The daughter of [[Ember Spearwind]] and an unnamed dragon
 ***
 # Appearance
 N/A
 ***
 # Personality
 Solarflare is flirty and outgoing.
+She's not afraid to show herself off, and will sleep with someone if she likes them enough.
 ***
 # Powers and Abilities
 N/A